bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ## Creating the Seagate Central "upgrade" image
-After powering off the Seagate Central, remove the hard drive and connect it to an external Linux system with a USB hard drive reader.
+After powering off the Seagate Central, remove the hard drive and connect it to an external Linux system using something like a USB hard drive reader.

 Make sure this external Linux system has the "squashfs-tools" or equivalent package installed so that the "mksquashfs" utility